satra124/emco-base-test/docs/design/emco-design.md

 - Resource Syncronizer manages instantiation of resources to clusters.
 - Monitoring covers distributed applications.

+In addition to the above components, EMCO provides a number of other controllers.
+All of the EMCO microservice will be summarized below.
+Additional information about some of the EMCO controller designs can be found by looking at the documents available in the [EMCO docs](../../docs) folder.
+Additionally, EMCO provides many example use cases in the [EMCO Examples](../../examples) folder and most of these examples provide `Readme` documents that describe how the specific example use case works  - i.e. takes advantage of some subset of EMCO features and controllers.

-#### Cluster Registration
+### Cluster Registration - `clm`
-A microservice exposes a RESTful API.
+The `clm` microservice exposes a RESTful API.
 Users can register cluster providers and their associated clusters through these APIs.
 After preparing edge clusters and cloud clusters, which can be any Kubernetes cluster, users can onboard those clusters to EMCO by creating a cluster provider and then adding clusters to the cluster provider.
 After cluster providers are created, the KubeConfig files of the edge and cloud clusters should be provided to EMCO as part of the multi-part POST call to the Cluster API.
+Alternatively, EMCO supports clusters that are accessed via gitOps.
+In this case, appropriate gitOps credential and repository information is provided to the cluster registration.
+See [EMCO gitOps Support](gitops_support.md) for more information.

 Additionally, after a cluster is created, labels and key value pairs can be added to the cluster via the EMCO API.
 Clusters can be specified by label when preparing placement intents.
 > **NOTE**: The cluster provider is someone who owns clusters and registers them to EMCO.
 If an Enterprise has clusters, for example from AWS, then the cluster provider for those clusters from AWS is still considered as from that Enterprise.
 AWS is not the provider.
 Here, the provider is someone who owns clusters and registers them to EMCO.
 Since AWS does not register their clusters to EMCO, AWS is not considered the cluster provider in this context.

-#### Distributed Application Scheduler
+### Distributed Application Scheduler - `orchestrator`
-The distributed application scheduler microservice functionality includes:
+The distributed application scheduler microservice, known as the `orchestrator`, functionality includes:
 - Project Management which provides multi-tenancy in the application from a user perspective.
 - Composite App Management manages composite apps that are collections of Helm Charts, one per application.
-- Composite Profile Management manages composite profiles that are collections of profile, one per application.
+- Composite Profile Management manages composite profiles that are collections of profiles, one per application.
 - Deployment Intent Group Management manages Intents for composite applications.
 - Controller Registration manages placement and action controller registration, priorities etc.
 - Status Notifier framework allows user to get on-demand status updates or notifications on status updates.
-- Scheduler:
+- Scheduler for composite application deployements:
   - Placement Controllers: Generic Placement Controller.
   - Action Controllers.

-##### Lifecycle Operations
+#### Orchestrator Lifecycle Operations
-The Distributed Application Scheduler supports operations on a deployment intent group resource to instantiate the associated composite application with any placement, and action intents performed by the registered placement and action controllers.
+The Distributed Application Scheduler supports operations on a deployment intent group resource to instantiate the associated composite application with any placement and action intents performed by the registered placement and action controllers.
 The basic flow of lifecycle operations on a deployment intent group after all the supporting resources have been created via the APIs are:
 - approve: marks that the deployment intent group has been approved and is ready for instantiation.
 - instantiate: the Distributed Application Scheduler prepares the application resourcs for deployment, and applies placement and action intents before invoking the Resource Synchronizer to deploy them to the intended remote clusters.
 In some cases, if a remote cluster is intermittently unreachable, the instantiate operation will retry the instantiate operation for that cluster until it succeeds.
 - status: (may be invoked at any step) provides information on the status of the deployment intent group.
 - terminate: terminates the application resources of an instantiated application from all of the clusters to which it was deployed.
 The terminate operation will cause the instantiate operation to complete (i.e. fail), before the termination operation is performed.
 - stop: In some cases, if the remote cluster is intermittently unreachable, the Resource Synchronizer will continue retrying an instantiate or terminate operation.
 The stop operation can be used to force the retry operation to stop, and the instantiate or terminate  operation will complete (with a failed status).
 In the case of terminate, this allows the deployment intent group resource to be deleted via the API, since deletion is prevented until a deployment intent group resource has reached a completed terminate operation status.
+- update: After a deployment intent group has been instantiated, it may be updated (applications may be modified and/or various deployment intents may be added or modified).
+The update operation is used to deploy the changes to the running / deployed composite application.
+- rollback: After a deployment intent group has been instantiated and updated one or more times, it is possible to rollback the composite application to a previously deployed version.
-  Refer to [EMCO Resource Lifecycle Operations](https://github.com/otcshare/EMCO/tree/main/docs/design/Resource_Lifecycle_and_Status.md) for more details.
+  Refer to [EMCO Resource Lifecycle Operations](Resource_Lifecycle_and_Status.md) for more details.

-#### Placement and Action Controllers in EMCO
+### Placement and Action Controllers in EMCO
 This section illustrates some key aspects of the EMCO controller architecture.
 Depending on the needs of a composite application, intents that handle specific operations for application resources (e.g. addition, modification, etc.) can be created via the APIs provided by the corresponding controller API.
 The following diagram shows the sequence of interactions to register controllers with EMCO.

 ![EMCO](images/emco-register-controllers.png)